The 60 Best Pop Groups From the '80s, '90s, and '00s You May Have Forgotten About

 Steps

 British dance group Steps was around from 1997 to 2001.
-In case you're not familiar, these guys were behind the hilarious line-dancing anthem "5,6,7,8,” the chorus of which *actually* includes the phrase "my boot-scootin' baby."
+In case you're not familiar, they were behind the hilarious line-dancing anthem "5, 6, 7, 8,” the chorus of which includes the phrase "my boot-scootin' baby."
 It's deeply annoying, and yet you won't be able to unhear it.
 It seems at least partially inspired by the perennial Rednex dance hit "Cotton Eye Joe," which is a really sad sentence to type.

 TLC

 Honestly, if you don’t know about the glory that was TLC in the ‘90s, we’re not sure you’re from this planet.
-Between “Waterfalls,” “No Scrubs” and “Diggin’ on You” (just to name a few), this three-piece was a bonafide hit factory, becoming the second best-selling girl group in history.
-But after Lisa "Left Eye" Lopes tragically passed away in a 2002 car accident, their star dimmed just enough that you might just need a tiny reminder of their sheer greatness.
+Between “Waterfalls,” “No Scrubs,” and “Diggin’ on You” (to name a few), this three-piece was a bonafide hit factory, becoming the second best-selling girl group in history.
+But after Lisa "Left Eye" Lopes tragically died in a 2002 car accident, their star dimmed just enough that you might just need a tiny reminder of their sheer greatness.
 (Hint: This is it.)

 -